977developer/ml-task/readme.md

 ## Introduction

-This is a web app that uses docker with custom php framework api, mysql and nginx.
-For front end it uses angular.
+This is a web app that uses docker with custom php framework api, mysql, redis and nginx.
+For front-end it uses angular.

 Run the following commands to build.